emsig/elfe3D/README.md

 _Contributions:_

-A first version of elfe3D was developed by Paula Rulff with contributions from Thomas Kalscheuer at Uppsala University from 2018-2023.
+A first version of elfe3D was developed by Paula Rulff with contributions from Laura Maria Buntin and Thomas Kalscheuer at Uppsala University from 2018-2023.

 A modified version of elfe3D is implemented in the inversion software emilia (cite).